-Nigel Jarrett travels to London to review the first solo exhibition from Shani Rhys James since her residency in New York in 2015.
+Nigel Jarrett travels to London to review the first solo exhibition, This Inconstant State, from Shani Rhys James since her residency in New York in 2015.

 Shani Rhys James is not alone among artists in exploring a single corner of human existence time and again.
 Predominantly domestic, her niche also resonates outwards and inwards with unspecified anxiety; not that everyone requires explication or that, in being non-specific, it’s a state with which the viewer cannot sympathise.
 In many ways her work is serial self-portraiture, in which a variation of narcissism wrestles with deep and chronic unease.
 Her milieu appears to have the sub-text of a Paula Rego and, sometimes, the indulgence of a Bonnard, though in the latter, and at the practical level, mainly with a less subtle palette.
 The Rego-style inside story seems to be less savage, and the gratification is to do with applying and manipulating paint.
 That’s the point at which one seeks to place her in the movements and trends of contemporary art.